Academy Sports and Outdoors Logo

 Anatomy of a Softball Glove

-• Webbing: the area between your thumb and fingers.
+• Webbing: The area between your thumb and fingers.
 It can be woven tightly or left open based on preference and position

-• Fingers: the fingers secure and support your four fingers and thumb
+• Fingers: The fingers secure and support your four fingers and thumb

-• Palm: the 'pocket' in the center of your glove used to catch and secure the ball
+• Palm: The 'pocket' in the center of your glove used to catch and secure the ball

-• Heel: located below the palm directly above the point where your hand meets your wrist
+• Heel: Located below the palm directly above the point where your hand meets your wrist

-Softball Gloves for Each Position
+Choosing Softball Gloves for Each Position

 • Deep or shallow pockets?
 Go deep for comfort and consistency and shallow if you want a quick catch and throw.